Buying LinkedIn Accounts for Outreach Is a Scam (And Why It Gets Worse Every Year)

 What Actually Works

-If you need to scale LinkedIn outreach beyond your personal account:
+If you need to scale LinkedIn outreach beyond your personal account, here are legitimate alternatives:

-- Build your personal brand - Invest in your own profile with valuable content
+Invest in your own profile with valuable content, authentic networking, and consistent engagement.

-- Employee advocacy - Train employees to use their own profiles with company support
+Train employees to use their own profiles with company support, creating distributed outreach while maintaining authenticity.

 Red flags to avoid even in "legitimate" services: One-time payments, cryptocurrency only, anonymous operations, no verifiable business registration.